Look Up Kern County Public Records for Free: Search Anyone

 It is also possible to search for recorded documents and maps using the public index, which can be searched by any of the following criteria or options:

-Accessibility to a myriad of public records is made possible due to the California Public Records Act (CPRA).
 However, certain restrictions are placed on retrieving these records as mandated by statutes to safeguard the rights of citizens.
 These include juvenile records, criminal records that have been sealed by court order, and records that pertain to ongoing investigations or pending litigation.

-In regards to criminal records and background checks, employers are barred by the California Fair Employment and Housing Act (FEHA) from conducting background checks on employees until such a time when a conditional offer of employment is made.
+In regards to criminal records and background checks, employers are barred by the California Fair Employment & Housing Act (FEHA) from conducting background checks on employees until such a time when a conditional offer of employment is made.

 FEHA also restricts the look-back period for criminal records to seven years, with exemptions such as when the job requires the possession or use of a firearm and if the conviction has a bearing on the job description.